I have talked a lot about making better choices and being more informed about what foods you eat.

 It is not a diet, it is a lifestyle.

 When we talk about weight loss or just maintaining a healthy weight, it has become quite apparent that dieting isn’t a long-term solution.
 There is a reason fad dieting isn’t going to lead to long-term health success.
 It’s a FAD.
 It’s not meant to be forever.
+But the lasting results that ProDiets professes can be beneficial to one in the long run.

 I think of mindful eating as a way to help categorize foods in my mind to build healthier meals.
 What I mean by that is understanding the health of different foods so that I know what foods are “everyday,” “often,” “sometimes,” and “rarely.”